FLAVIAFRANCISCA/Palmiras-Delight/README.md

 Modal Pop-ups: Interactive modals to display product menus and larger gallery images for a detailed view.

-Online Order Form: A user-friendly form for placing custom orders with specific details, including a dynamic date picker and a thank you confirmation.
+Online Order Form: A user-friendly form for placing custom orders with specific details, including a dynamic date picker and a thank you confirmation with a confetti animation.

 Testimonials Section: A dedicated section to showcase positive feedback from valued customers.